imagitama/phasmophobia-site/faq/index.md

 Yes if you just moved outside and the ghost thinks you are still inside.
 The ghost is designed not to move outside.

+### How often does the ghost hunt?

+It is random.
+It could be 10 seconds after the last hunt or could be 5 minutes.
+It depends on the ghost type too.

 ## Items

 ### How do I lose items?